barias35/applaudo-studio-java-selenium-testng-test/README.md

-# Important
+### Important

-### My experience with this challenge was amazing, adding item to the shopping cart was a bit difficult due the unstability of the page, sometimes doesn't work i tried to figure out a way to avoid this but i couldn't most of the time will work.
+My experience with this challenge was amazing, adding item to the shopping cart was a bit difficult due the unstability of the page, sometimes doesn't work i tried to figure out a way to avoid this but i couldn't most of the time will work.

 I realize i can improve, more abstraction for the driver handler, parallel testing.

-# Thank you!
-Applaudo Studio
+Thank you!
+Applaudo Studio for this opportunity